zzq96/semseggap/README.md

 ### Usage

-0. The project is implemented in Python 2.7, with the help of [PyTorch](https://pytorch.org) (version 0.3) and [TorchVision](https://pytorch.org/docs/0.2.0/) (version 0.2.0).
+0. The project was implemented and tested with Python 2.7, [PyTorch](https://pytorch.org) (version 0.3) and [TorchVision](https://pytorch.org/docs/0.2.0/) (version 0.2.0) on Linux with GPUs.
 Please setup the environment according to the [instructions](https://pytorch.org/get-started/previous-versions/) first.
 1. Download the model with the [script](models/download.sh) under folder "models".
 2. Run the [main.py](main.py) to evaluate the performance on the NYUD-v2 dataset for semantic segmentation.
 3. You may optionally store the network predictions (color-coded results) by uncommenting line 70 in [main.py](main.py).
 The results will be saved to a folder "outimgs".